beyarkay/masters-thesis/src/06_conclusion.md

     The best way to predict the future is to invent it.
 }{\textit{Alan Key}}

-This chapter provides some final remarks on the thesis and an overview of what was found.
+This chapter provides an overview of what was found and some final remarks on the thesis.
 Section \ref{sec:06-thesis-summary} provides a summary of what was discussed in each chapter of the thesis.
 Section
 \ref{sec:06-assessment-of-the-research-questions} restates the research question and assesses the evidence found, such that the questions can be